 - Likewise, erroneously attributing the miraculous to natural causes can also have devastating consequences.

 - To avoid adverse consequences, we ought to believe in miracles only when it is justified and rational (for example, when the miraculous event can be demonstrated on demand and when it can be shown that a natural explanation is not at least a possibility).

 - Again, is your "ought" a logical necessity or a moral one?

 - To say that "the miraculous event can be demonstrated on demand" would mean that it is not a miracle.
-So, I am assuming you are saying something is not a miracle when it can be repeated on demand since it would then be demonstrated to be a natural phenomena.
+So, I am assuming you are saying that something is not a miracle when it can be repeated on demand since it would then be demonstrated to be a natural phenomena.